-Silicon Graphics, IRIS, and IRIX are registered trademarks, and SGI, the SGI logo, Extent File System (EFS), Impressario, IRIS InSight, IRIS Showcase, and XFS are trademarks, of Silicon Graphics, Inc. Indy is a registered trademark used under license in the U.S. and owned by Silicon Graphics, Inc. in other countries worldwide.
+Silicon Graphics, IRIS, and IRIX are registered trademarks, and Extent File System (EFS), Impressario, IRIS InSight, IRIS Showcase, and XFS are trademarks, of Silicon Graphics, Inc. Indy is a registered trademark used under license in the U.S. and owned by Silicon Graphics, Inc. in other countries worldwide.